 How and When to Use Peck Parting Off

 In terms of the “when”, it’s all about the chips (or swarf if you prefer that term).

 If you’re getting long stringy chips and bird nesting while parting off, try the peck cycle.
 In this case, you just want to back off every so often to break the chip.
 Backing off 0.002″ or so should do it.
 If you don’t have a parting off or grooving cycle that does peck, you’ll have to hand code it.
 If you’re hand coding, try pulling back 0.002″ and dwelling for 2 revolutions to make sure the chip is broken.

 If the problem is that the chips are breaking properly, but they’re really piling up (one more argument for slant bed lathes, eh?), you may have to retract further to provide some clearance for the chips to drop through and the coolant to flush the area out.
 Unlike peck drilling, where you don’t want to retract clear of the hole and wash chips back down the hole, the only detriment when parting to too much retraction is that it will slow you down.

 Typically, you won’t have these problems unless you get to parting larger diameters, but they’re common at some point to everyone.

 A good recommendation when parting is to slow way down and turn off CSS as you get very close to the middle.
 Slowing down will reduce the likelihood of the part flying around inside the machine when it finally breaks loose.
 You can even do the last little bit of parting as a G01 move without bothering with a cycle of any kind.
 Alternatively, some machinists will just set a G50 spindle clamp of around 1000 rpm.
-It really depends on the material’s requirements though.
+It really depends on the material’s requirements though–use a value proportional to the proper surface speed converted to rpm.
+For example, half max surface speed.
 You may well want to be going a lot faster than 1000 rpm up until you’re close to being done parting.

 Fanuc’s G75 in newer controls uses a two-line format: